“I have your back”

 I often get calls from people who want to get their license back after multiple DWI convictions, but cannot get the DMV to issue them a license.

 This is usually because the court-ordered license revocation after a DWI runs separately from the revocation imposed by the DMV.
-If you have three or more DWI convictions on your record, you may find that the DMV will not issue you any type of license for a lengthy period of time.
+If you have three or more DWI convictions (or chemical test refusals) on your record, you may find that the DMV will not issue you any type of license for a lengthy period of time.
 With three convictions on your record, they will usually deny your application for at least five years.
 And that is after the court-ordered revocation ends.
-With four convictions on your record, they will deny your application for at least eight years.
-Any more than four convictions and the DMV may deny your application for a new license forever.
+Any more than three convictions and the DMV may deny your new license application forever.

 As a result of the DMV's repeated refusal to use their discretion and consider an application, the only way forward would be to bring an Article 78 proceeding against the DMV.
 This is rather expensive because of the time involved.
 If you can find an attorney willing to do it, you should expect to pay $15,000 to $25,000.00.